 The Department of Race, Diaspora, and Indigeneity (RDI) is dedicated to investigating, interrupting, and challenging the historical and social processes, the cultural and political practices, and the formations of identity and community that are integral to these three concepts.
 Our project is committed to knowledge-making founded in the dynamism of social life and resistance to bondage, exploitation, and dispossession.
-The ambition of the department is to foster a breadth of vision, new aesthetic imaginaries, conceptual rigor, innovative pedagogical approaches, and deep engagement within and beyond the university that will enable communities to tackle some of the most challenging issues of the current historical moment in ways that defy intellectual, disciplinary, and intellectual, and geographic orders.
+The ambition of the department is to foster a breadth of vision, new aesthetic imaginaries, conceptual rigor, innovative pedagogical approaches, and deep engagement within and beyond the university that will enable communities to tackle some of the most challenging issues of the current historical moment in ways that defy intellectual, disciplinary, and geographic orders.

 The Department of RDI unites three concepts that have shaped the modern world and continue to reverberate in contemporary thought, action, culture, and policy.
 Race, diaspora, and indigeneity emerge from distinctive yet overlapping structures of power.
 At the same time, these categories have become the sites of collective meaning making politically, socially, and aesthetically.
 With a particular focus on their intersections and interactions, this department studies the constitution and transformations of race, diaspora, and indigeneity.